8 Meanings

 On the water down in New Orleans

-My baby's the pearl of the quarter
+My baby's the pearl of the Quarter

-She's a charmer like you never seen
+She's a charmer like you never seen, singing

-Where the sailor spend his hard-earned pay
+Where the sailor spends his hard-earned pay

 Red beans and rice for a quarter

-You can see her almost any day
+You can see her almost any day, singing

 And if you hear from my Louise

-Won't you tell her I say hello?
+Won't you tell her I say hello

 Please make it clear

-When her day is done
+When her day is done she got a place to go

-I walked alone down the miracle mile
+I walked alone down the Miracle Mile

-I met my baby by the shrine of the martyr
+I met my baby by the Shrine of the Martyr

 She loved the million dollar words I'd say